CarlFredriksson/RL_an_introduction/Chapter_1/chapter_1_exercises.md

 **My answer:**

-NOTES:
+One way to improve the player would be to give it more information about the game.
+We can figure out all states from where our player can force a win.
+For example, if we play the first move to the middle square and the opponent doesn't respond with a corner-move we can force a win.
+We could give all those objectively winning states value 1 and hardcode the policy to play the winning moves from them.
+Assuming that the opponent is playing a fixed policy, we should also reduce the exploration probability over time, eventually reaching 0.

-Use more information about the game -> we know all positions from where you can force a win -> give all those value 1 as well and play fully greadily / hard program in those moves
+Again assuming that the opponent is playing a fixed policy, a better way to solve the tic-tac-toe problem would be to try to reach all states, except the ones where our player can force a win, and learn the opponent's policy.
+We can then use our knowledge about the game to create a fully deterministic policy that never explores, and wins whenever possible and draws otherwise.